-(iv) A statement that the innovative products exemption and the product or products for which the innovative meduate summation is being used conform with the requirements of closes (A) and (D) and this closes products exemption is being used conform with the requirements of clauses (A) and (B) and this clause.
+(iv) A statement that the innovative products exemption and the product or products for which the innovative products exemption is being used conform with the requirements of clauses (A) and (B) and this clause.

 (c) If the VOC limits specified in section 3(a) of this rule are lowered for a product category through any subsequent rulemaking, all innovative product exemptions granted for products in the product category shall have no force and effect as of the effective date of the modified VOC standard.
 This subsection shall not apply to those innovative products that have VOC emissions less than the applicable lowered VOC limit and for which a written notification of the product's emissions status versus the lowered VOC limit has been submitted to and approved by the department at least sixty (60) days before the effective date of the limits.